For pilgrims of Orthodox Christianity, Ouranoupoli is the most-frequented harbor where a passage into the Holy Mountain can be made.

 Ouranoupoli (Ουρανούπολη) means “the heavenly city”.
-How the city used to be heavenly I have no clue, but as for now, it is filled with means of all kinds and great variety for one to enjoy earthly pleasures.
-Restaurants and taverns have their fancy menus written in seven languages so as to attract all who surrender themselves to their appetites.
-Small shops sell beach equipment.
-Beaches are packed with girls in Bikini, whose lack of clothes makes one wonder the meaning of them keeping the rest insignificant pieces.
-Cruise companies offer ferry service to the “Dream Island” nearby and tours around the Athonite peninsula solely for tourists to check out the mountain from a distance – only in this way can ladies legitimately interact with the Holy Mountain, and I don’t think modern feminists would appreciate this idea of traveling.
-Indeed, those were what the main street of “the Heavenly City” is not unlike any other beach town in the entire Greece.
+How the city used to be heavenly I have no clue, but as for now, it is filled with means for one to enjoy earthly pleasures.
+Restaurants and taverns have their fancy menus written in seven languages so as to attract all tourists.
+Street vendors sell beach equipment.
+Beaches are packed with couples and families.
+Cruise companies offer ferry rides to the “Dream Island” beach resort nearby, and their tours around the Athonite peninsula allow tourists to check out the Holy Mountain from a distance.
+Only in this way can women legitimately interact with the Holy Mountain, for legend has it that no women have stepped onto Mount Athos after the visit of Virgin Mary herself.
+The main street of “the Heavenly City” is not unlike any other beach town in the entire Greece.
 Forming a juxtaposition with the city’s hustle-bustle, Mount Athos Pilgrims’ Bureau is tucked away at a quiet street corner, occupying one modest room and enjoying its loneliness.
 I was deeply confused.
 Again, reality failed my expectation—I found it difficult to settle my romanticized city-scape of Ouranoupoli as purely a pilgrim’s hub with what turned out to be its exact opposite.

-At the port where three or four boats were waiting to depart for bear-by islands, I stood at the other side where ferry carries pilgrims to Dafni (Δάφνη, the entry point of Mount Athos) but no signs indicate its use; just a dock, and nothing else.
-There I met a Greek man, shorter and stouter than I, and immediately distinguished himself as a pilgrim by the calmness shown on his face.
+At the port where three or four cruises were waiting to depart for near-by islands, I stood at the other side where the ferry carries pilgrims to Dafni (Δάφνη), the entry point of Mount Athos.
+But there is no sign to indicate its use; just a dock, and nothing else.
+There I met a Greek man, shorter and stouter than I, and immediately distinguished him as a pilgrim by the calmness shown on his face.
 We started to talk, and he asked me about my name, my background, and my religious belief.
 I told him that I was a student of ancient history, interested in Athonite monasticism.
-As for the last question, a question that I will be asked quite a lot in the Holy Mountain, I admitted that I was an atheist, only here to experience spirituality, an element of life quite absent from the modern world.
-Then he said to me, with a very concerned yet sincere look, “you must listen, and ask whenever you do not understand.”
-His name was Stamatis (Σταμάτης).
+As for the last question, a question that I would be asked quite a lot in the Holy Mountain, I admitted that I was an atheist, only here to experience spirituality, an element of life quite absent from the modern world.
+Then he said to me, with a concerned, sincere look, “You must listen, and ask whenever you do not understand.”
+His name was Stamatis.

 He was a school bus driver in the Halkidiki.
 Now that the school was off, he was able to come to the Holy Mountain for a spiritual journey.
-“For how long did you plan to stay here?”
+“For how long do you plan to stay here?”
 “Well … maybe two weeks, maybe a month, I don’t know.”
 He answered.

-“I first came here in 1999; I was born in 1972; I was twenty-eight by then.”
+“I first came here in 1999; I was twenty-eight by then.”